ricardojoserf/Portswigger-Labs/23 - JWT/04 - JWT authentication bypass via jwk header injection.md

 ---------------------------------------------

-In “KWT Editor Keys”, generat a RSA key:
+In “JWT Editor Keys”, generate a RSA key: